dipesh267/ClassificationModelComparison/README.md

 We are looking at a banking dataset for a Portuguese Bank to see if marketing campaigns would lead to a customer agreeing to open a Term Deposit.
 We would like to know what Classification Model would work best for this purpose.

-We are looking a quite unbalanced dataset where there are very few records with positive classe compared to the negative class.
+We are looking a quite unbalanced dataset where there are very few records with positive class compared to the negative class.

 ![App Screenshot](/images/unbalanced.png)